 This kind of authoritative (not authoritarian) parenting, research shows, helps protect against risky behaviours such as early sexual activity, pregnancy, smoking and alcohol use; it also helps kids to grow up to do and be their best.

 Having heard many of these kinds of statements from parents, I know first-hand the importance of the work we do.
 I chose this field not only because it’s a fascinating area of research and practice, but because there’s a genuine need for programs such as ours.
 It’s been over thirty years since Triple P began, and around 15 years since Teen Triple P programs were launched.
 (So in fact, they’re entering the teenage years themselves!)
+We’ve just developed Teen Triple P Online to make the program more convenient and accessible to families, which is crucial since there are so many families where both parents are working.

 Of the thousands of people who’ve done Teen Triple P around the world, parents and carers come from all works of life and are in different situations.
 Their kids range in age from pre-teens of around 11 right up to 16-going-on-thirty year olds.
 They’re parents who are looking for everything from just a little guidance to make sure they’re on the right track and prepared for what’s ahead, to those in the thick of regular and stressful arguments.